1. Packages

 Determines the cryptographic operations for which you can use the KMS key.
 The default value is ENCRYPT_DECRYPT.
 This property is required for asymmetric KMS keys and HMAC KMS keys.
 You can't change the KeyUsage value after the KMS key is created.
 If you change the value of the KeyUsage property on an existing KMS key, the update request fails, regardless of the value of the UpdateReplacePolicy attribute.
 This prevents you from accidentally deleting a KMS key by changing an immutable property value.
 Select only one valid value.

-• For symmetric encryption KMS keys, omit the property or specify ENCRYPT_DECRYPT.
+• For symmetric encryption KMS keys, omit the parameter or specify ENCRYPT_DECRYPT.

-• For asymmetric KMS keys with RSA key material, specify ENCRYPT_DECRYPT or SIGN_VERIFY.
+• For asymmetric KMS keys with RSA key pairs, specify ENCRYPT_DECRYPT or SIGN_VERIFY.

-• For asymmetric KMS keys with ECC key material, specify SIGN_VERIFY.
+• For asymmetric KMS keys with ECC_SECG_P256K1 key pairs specify SIGN_VERIFY.

-• For asymmetric KMS keys with SM2 (China Regions only) key material, specify ENCRYPT_DECRYPT or SIGN_VERIFY.
+• For asymmetric KMS keys with SM2 key pairs (China Regions only), specify ENCRYPT_DECRYPT, SIGN_VERIFY, or KEY_AGREEMENT.

 multiRegion boolean